-The Luna® PCI Cryptographic Module for Luna® IS is a multi-chip embedded hardware cryptographic module in the form of a PCI card that resides within a secure communications appliance.
+The Luna PCI cryptographic module is a multi-chip embedded hardware cryptographic module in the form of a PCI card that typically resides within a custom computing or secure communications appliance.
 It is contained in its own secure enclosure that provides physical resistance to tampering.
 The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI card.
-Figure 2-1 depicts the Luna PCI cryptographic module.
+Figure 2-1 depicts the Luna PCI cryptographic module, and Figure 2-2 depicts the Luna SA appliance, with the Luna PCI module installed, showing the PED and iKeys used for authentication,